Rare $b \to d$ decays in covariant confined quark model: Introduction

-There are several theoretical studies dedicated to investigation of $b \to d$ transitions.
-Form factors for $B \to \pi, \rho , K^{(*)}$ and $B_s \to K^{(*)}$ decays were calculated in light cone sum rules ~\cite{Lu:2018cfc,Wu:2006rd,Khodjamirian:2017fxg,Ball:2004rg,Hambrock:2015wka,Straub:2015ica,Cheng:2018ouz}.
-The first lattice QCD results of $B \to \pi \ell^+\ell^-$ form factors and branching fractions computation were done by Fermilab Lattice and MILC Collaborations \cite{Du:2015tda,Bailey:2015nbd,Lattice:2015tia}.
+There are several theoretical studies dedicated to the investigation of $b \to d$ transitions.
+Form factors for $B \to \pi, \rho , K^{(*)}$ and $B_s \to K^{(*)}$ decays were calculated in light cone sum rules ~\cite{Lu:2018cfc,Wu:2006rd,Khodjamirian:2017fxg,Gubernari:2018wyi,Ball:2004rg,Hambrock:2015wka,Straub:2015ica,Cheng:2018ouz}.
+Very recently, the $B \to V$ form factors are computed precisely using the soft-collinear effective field theory with light cone sum rules \cite{Gao:2019lta}.
+Lattice calculations of $B$ semileptonic form factors can be found in the Refs. \cite{Okamoto:2004xg,Dalgic:2006dt,Bailey:2008wp}.
 Also, $B_{(s)} \to K^*$ and $B_s \to \phi$ form factors were reported by Horgan \textit{et al}., in lattice QCD~\cite{Horgan:2013hoa,Horgan:2015vla}.
-Branching fractions and forward-backward asymmetry for $B^+ \to (\pi^+,\rho^+) \ell^+ \ell^-$ were studied in the R-parity violating supersymmetry standard model~\cite{Wang:2007sp} and in non-universal Z' model~\cite{Nayek:2018rcq}.
-Moreover predictions of decay rates and angular observables for $B \to \rho\ell^+ \ell^-$ and $B_s \to K^{(*)} \ell^+ \ell^-$ were given in ref. ~\cite{Kindra:2018ayz} within the standard model and also in recent ref. \cite{Jin:2020jtu} using the perturbative QCD with lattice QCD factorization approach.
+The lattice QCD calculations of $B \to \pi \ell^+\ell^-$ form factors and branching fractions were initially reported by Fermilab Lattice and MILC Collaborations \cite{Du:2015tda,Bailey:2015nbd,Lattice:2015tia}.
+Branching fractions and forward-backward asymmetry for $B^+ \to (\pi^+,\rho^+) \ell^+ \ell^-$ were studied in the R-parity violating supersymmetric standard model~\cite{Wang:2007sp} and in non-universal Z' model~\cite{Nayek:2018rcq}.
+Moreover predictions of decay rates and angular observables for $B \to \rho\ell^+ \ell^-$ and $B_s \to K^{(*)} \ell^+ \ell^-$ were given in ref. ~\cite{Kindra:2018ayz} within the standard model and also in recent ref. \cite{Jin:2020jtu} using the perturbative QCD factorization approach with lattice input.
 The angular observables for $B_s \to \bar{K}^*\ell\ell$ are also computed in the non-universal $Z^\prime$ model \cite{Alok:2019xub}. $B_{(s)}$ transition form factors are also computed in the perturbative QCD approach \cite{Li:2009tx,Wang:2012ab}.
 The heavy to light form factors were also computed in light cone quark model using soft collinear effective field theory \cite{Lu:2007sg}.
-The form factors as well as branching fractions were computed using in the relativistic quark model based on quasi potential approach \cite{Faustov:2013ima,Faustov:2013pca,Faustov:2014zva}, constituent quark model \cite{Melikhov:2000yu} and light front quark model \cite{Choi:2010zb,Verma:2011yw,Chang:2019mmh}.
+The form factors as well as branching fractions were computed using the relativistic quark model based on quasi potential approach \cite{Faustov:2013ima,Faustov:2013pca,Faustov:2014zva}, constituent quark model \cite{Melikhov:2000yu} and light front quark model \cite{Choi:2010zb,Verma:2011yw,Chang:2019mmh}.